Arts at the Airport Fact Sheet

 The Arts at the Airport program is housed within the Community Affairs department of the MNAA.
 It is overseen by a Curator, administered by an Airport Entertainment Coordinator, and governed by a 15-member Board of Directors.

 The award-winning Arts at the Airport program selects and presents works by local, regional, and national artists for the enjoyment and enrichment of Nashville International Airport's passengers and visitors.

 In addition, the Metropolitan Nashville Airport Authority offices house a large collection of original works.
 The collection includes 239 pieces in various styles and media, including painting, sculpture, photography, printmaking and mixed media on paper.
 The collection was created to spotlight contemporary Tennessee artists, including some of the state's most acclaimed creators.

 Arts at the Airport is not limited to visual art.
 Because music is an integral part of Nashville, musical performances are located on stages in the passenger terminal.
 Performances feature a variety of musical styles including traditional and contemporary country, rhythm and blues, jazz, pop, gospel and bluegrass.
-The stages are located near the A/B meeter-greeter area, the C/D meeter-greeter area and in the Concourse C food and retail court (beyond security).
+The stages are located near the A/B Waiting Lounge, the C/D Waiting Lounge and in the Concourse C Food Court (beyond security).

 The Arts at the Airport Foundation enjoys a working relationship with, or receives funding from, the following arts-related organizations.

 Arts at the Airport receives funding for the visual arts from the Metropolitan Nashville Airport Authority (MNAA) and the Tennessee Arts Commission (TAC).
 The Flying Solo Exhibition Series is funded under an agreement with TAC.
 For more information about Arts at the Airport, please call (615) 275-1614 or send email to firstname.lastname@example.org.